-Common Core suits start today
+Common Core suits start this week

 BATON ROUGE - The first lawsuit over Common Core education standards goes to court today while students across the state are also returning to school.